Reinforcement Learning with Augmented Data: Experimental results

-{\bf Which data augmentations contribute the most?} To understand which data augmentations are the most helpful for DMControl, we run RAD with all possible permutations of two data augmentations applied in sequence (e.g. crop followed by grayscale) on the \emph{Walker Walk} environment and benchmark the scores at 500k environment steps.
-We choose this environment because the original SAC policy fails entirely and achieves a near-zero score in this regime, which makes it easy to interpret the source of performance improvement.
-Results shown in Figure \ref{fig:aug_ablation_dmc} suggest that while most data augmentations improve the performance of the base policy, {\textbf{random crop is the most effective augmentation by a large margin}}.
-RAD trained with random crop alone achieves the highest score out of all of the possible pair-wise permutations.
-For this reason, {\textbf{we use random crop as the main augmentation for results shown in Table \ref{table:dmc100k_500k}}}.
+{\bf Which data augmentations are the most effective?} To answer this question for DMControl, we ran RAD with permutations of two data augmentations applied in sequence (e.g., crop followed by grayscale) on the \textit{Walker Walk} environment and report the scores at 500k environment steps.
+We chose this environment because SAC without augmentation fails at this task, resulting in scores well below 200.
+Our results, shown in Figure~\ref{fig:aug_ablation_dmc}, indicate that most data augmentations improve the performance of the base policy, and that random crop by itself was the most effective by a large margin.

+{\bf Why is random crop so effective?} To analyze the effects of random crop, we decompose it into its two component augmentations: (a) \textit{random window}, which masks a random boundary region of the image, exactly where crop would remove it, and (b) \textit{random translate}, which places the full image entirely within a larger frame of zeros, but at a random location.
+In Appendix \ref{appendox:translate_ablation}, Figure \ref{fig:translate_ablation} shows resulting learning curves from each augmentation.
+The benefit of translations is clearly demonstrated, whereas the random information hiding due to windowing produced little effect.
+Table~\ref{table:dmc100k_500k} reports scores using \textit{random translate}, a new SOTA method, for all environments except for \textit{Walker Walk}, where random crop sometimes reduced variance.
+In Figure \ref{fig:translate_window_ablation} of Appendix \ref{appendox:translate_ablation}, we ablate the size of the final translation image, finding in some cases that random placement within as little as two additional pixels in height and width is sufficient to reap the benefit.

-{\bf Why is random crop so effective?} Surprisingly, one data augmentation is powerful enough to transform an agent that hardly learns, to an agent that achieves state-of-the-art performance.
-To understand how random crop affects learned representations within the convolutional neural network (CNN), we visualize a spatial attention map of the encoder.
-We denote the activations of the encoder as $A\in \mathbb{R}^{C\times H \times W}$, where $C$ is the number of channels and $H\times W$ is the spatial dimension.
-Similar to \cite{zagoruyko2016paying}, we first compute a spatial attention map by mean-pooling the absolute values of the activations across the channel dimension, i.e., $\sum_c |A_c| \in \mathbb{R}^{H \times W}$ followed by a spatial softmax.
-This enables us to visualize which regions in the image are attended to.
-Results in Figure~\ref{fig:attention_dmcontrol} visualize the spatial attention maps across a variety of data augmentations.
+{\bf What are the effects on the learned encoding?} To understand how the augmentations affect learned representations encoder, we visualize a spatial attention map from the output of the last convolutional layer.
+Similar to~\cite{zagoruyko2016paying}, we compute the spatial attention map by mean-pooling the absolute values of the activations along the channel dimension and follow with a 2-dimensional spatial softmax.
+Figure~\ref{fig:attention_dmcontrol} visualizes the spatial attention maps for the augmentations considered.
+Without augmentation, the activation is highly concentrated at the point of the forward knee, whereas with random crop/translate, entire edges of the body are prominent, providing a more complete and robust representation of the state.

-\subsection{Improving Generalization on OpenAI ProcGen}
+\subsection{Improving generalization on OpenAI ProcGen}